davidmoten/log-analysis/README.md

 ----------------
 An instance of an orientdb server.
 Listens for binary connections on port 2424, REST api and html client on port 2480.

+The main (currently only) table in the *logs* database is *Entry* with fields:

+* logTimestamp - a mandatory long value being the epoch time in ms
+* logId - UUID for the log line
+* logKey - field key
+* logValue - field value

+One log line corresponds in the *Entry* table to one row for each key value pair extracted from the log message.
+Each row will have the same logTimestamp and logId which is a unique String key generated using UUID.randomUUID().

 log-persister
 ----------------
 An agent that parses logs and reports their content to *log-database* using binary connections.